 Informed Consent & Agreement

-We recommend as the first action for you to review the Informed consent & agreement with your patient and sign it together.
-The document is provided to prepare patients for the various issues that can arise during treatment as well as potential risks associated with clear aligner therapy.
+We recommend as the first action that you review the Patient Informed consent & agreement with your patient and sign it together.
+The example is provided so you can prepare patients for the various issues that may arise during treatment as well as potential risks associated with clear aligner therapy.
 The Informed consent & agreement is a legal agreement between you and your patient establishing that your patient consents to receive treatment and understands the risks involved.
-Though we don't require a copy of this form for our records, you need to keep it with your patient's records for future reference.
+While we don't require a copy of this form for our records, we recommend that you keep it with your patient's records for future reference.
+Please note we are providing the Informed Consent & Agreement as an example document only.
+Please customize it based on your own local laws and regulations before providing to the patient.

 Educating your patient is key to obtaining positive results in clear aligner therapy.
 It is important to take time to educate your patient in this first appointment.